Home Blog Google Ads

 Measure what matters

-Do not focus only on clicks or impressions.
-Clicks do not pay bills; conversions do.
+Don’t focus just on clicks or impressions.
+Clicks don’t pay bills; conversions do.

-The metrics that really matter for local businesses:
+The metrics that actually matter for local businesses:

 Offline conversions: the big gap

-Many local businesses generate online leads that convert offline (phone call, visit to the shop, meeting).
-If you do not measure this, your apparent CPA is higher than reality and you make wrong bidding decisions.
+Many local businesses generate online leads that convert offline (phone call, store visit, meeting).
+If you don’t measure this, your apparent CPA is higher than reality and you make the wrong bidding decisions.

 Options for measuring offline conversions: